racruz25/group_project/README.md

 # Machine Madness

 ## :basketball: Topic
-The goal of this project is to use historical NCAA mens' basketball data to train a machine learning model.
+The goal of this project is to use historical NCAA mens' basketball data to train a Machine Learning model.
 The main questions of interest are:

 1. Can machine learning be used to accurately predict outcomes of various matchups in the 2022 March Madness Tournament?
 2. Which variables lead to the most accurate predictions?